getodk/docs/docs/guide-end-of-form.rst

 Filled forms in ODK Collect can be in one of three states: ``draft``, ``finalized``, or ``sent``.
 State changes always happen in the same order: a ``draft`` form can only transition to the ``finalized`` state and a ``finalized`` form can only transition to the ``sent`` state.

 .. note::
   Prior to Collect v2024.1, ``finalized`` forms could go back to the ``draft`` state.
 This was removed to better satisfy the goals of the ``finalized`` state described below.
-If your workflow previously relied on editing finalized forms, you can use this guide, especially the :ref:`section with example workflows <guide-form-states-common-workflows>`, to design an alternative.
+If your workflow previously relied on editing finalized forms, you can use this guide, especially the :ref:`section with example workflows <guide-end-form-common-workflows>`, to design an alternative.

 Draft
 ~~~~~~~